Clinical Policy Bulletin: Myringotomy and Tympanostomy Tube

 Complications of otitis media such as meningitis, facial nerve paralysis, coalescent mastoiditis, or brain abscess; or

-Otitis media with effusion after 4 months and bilateral hearing impairment (defined as 20 dB hearing threshold level or worse in both ears) (tympanostomy tube); or
+Otitis media with effusion after 3 months or longer and bilateral hearing impairment (defined as 20 dB hearing threshold level or worse in both ears) (tympanostomy tube); or

 Recurrent episodes of acute otitis media (more than 3 episodes in 6 months or more than 4 episodes in 12 months) (tympanostomy tube); or